OrigamiSL/SimTFV/README.md

 To standardize the data format, we convert the data file of [Solar](https://drive.google.com/drive/folders/12ffxwxVAGM_MQiYpIk9aBLQrb2xQupT-) from 'solar_AL.txt' to 'solar_AL.csv'.
 We place the processed file into the folder `./data/Solar`.
 For convenience, we processed the Wind and Hydro datasets and you can obtain the processed files at `./data/Wind/Wind.csv` and `./data/Hydro_BXX/Hydro_BXX.csv`, respectively.

 ## Usage
-Commands for training and testing HST of all datasets are in `./scripts/Main.sh`.
+Commands for training and testing SimTFV of all datasets are in `./scripts/Main.sh`.

 More parameter information please refer to `main.py`.